 Play therapy sessions are usually held Monday to Friday during normal office hours (9am to 5pm) and take around 40 to 50 minutes per session.
 If working privately with clients, your appointments may be held outside of these hours to fit in with client needs.

-Part-time work is common, and many play therapists work for several organisations at once.
-Also, many take on freelance work or private clients in addition to their normal employment.
+Part-time work is common, and you could work for several organisations at once.
+You may also take on freelance work or private clients in addition to your normal employment.